A Guide to Nesting Sea Turtles in Florida

 Leatherback turtles (Figure 12) are the most widely distributed reptile in the world.

-Florida: For the past decade, leatherbacks have laid an average of 508 nests per year, with most nesting activity occurring along the Atlantic coast from Brevard to Broward counties While leatherbacks have been nesting in Florida for centuries,
+Florida: For the past decade, leatherbacks have laid an average of 508 nests per year, with most nesting activity occurring along the Atlantic coast from Brevard to Broward counties, but they occur in most counties on Florida’s east coast and have been reported along the Panhandle (Figure 13).
+While leatherbacks have been nesting in Florida for centuries, the first recorded leatherback nest was in 1947.

 Leatherback Turtle Identification